Deep dive: the (in)stability of op-amps

 After five ticks, Vin+ goes back to the mid-point and stays there for the rest of the simulation — but all of sudden, the delayed echo of the last pulse arrives on Vin-.
 It pulls the differential voltage negative, thus producing an inverted echo on the output.
 This back-and-forth process continues for a while, with gradually decaying amplitude.

 The most important observation is that past the initial stimulus, the entire action is contained to the feedback loop.
 There is no movement on the signal input (Vin+), so the configured signal gain plays no role.
-The only reason the oscillations decay over time is that the gain of the feedback loop itself happened to be a tad below one.
+The only reason the oscillations decay over time is that at the offending “echo” frequency, the gain of the feedback loop itself happened to be a tad below one.

 If we increase loop gain a tiny bit, we get this result: